soramitsu/scale-codec-js-library/packages/docs/lib/enum.md

 ## Enums defininition and creation

-`Enum` in this package works very different from how it does in Rust.
+`Enum` in this package works a lot differently from how it does in Rust.
 It's just a simple strongly-typed generic class with some variant name and its contents if it exists.
 Let's take a look at the sample Rust's enum:

 ```rust
 enum Message {